TomWhitwell/MTM_Newsite_2022/_extras/radio_links.md

 https://youtu.be/nE4H1mJB0eU

-Favourite quote about this: _"Radio—the world’s cheapest, lightest, most powerful synthesizer.
-Like a Cagean jukebox, the dense emporium of New York airwaves"_ (from "Semi-Conducting: Rambles Through the Post-Cagean Thicket" by Nicolas Collins).
+_"Radio—the world’s cheapest, lightest, most powerful synthesizer.
+Like a Cagean jukebox, the dense emporium of New York airwaves"_ (from Semi-Conducting by Nicolas Collins).

 ## Useful links